JerryXRQ/CS337_Project1/README.md

 Sentiment Analysis - General Sentiment Analysis for Common Subjects

 We implemented a code that scans all the tweets for positive and negative sentiment.
 It will look for positive words and tweets, negative tweets, and neutral tweets, producing a representative sample.
 Additionally, it will create a word cloud plot of common words and a corresponding sentiment score and polarity plot.
 The color of the words in the word cloud is mapped to the ones in the sentiment plot.
-The plot will be saved in the root directory.

 To run the code, use the command python sentiment_analysis_general.py.
 You can add an optional year input.
 If it is not provided, then 2013 will be selected by default.
+The plot is designed to be saved in a folder called sentiment.
+However, the tool does not create the folder automatically.
+Please make sure that this folder is created in advance.

 Some reference performance: